Guppy16/hello-world/README.md

   - May need to do some DNS manipulation with [OpenDNS](https://support.opendns.com/hc/en-us/articles/228009007-Android-Configuration-instructions-for-OpenDNS)
   - [Tutorial and Docs from Pi Hole](https://docs.pi-hole.net/guides/vpn/openvpn/installation/)

-- Frisbee that can be seen in the dark by using the reflective propoerties of stree-reflectors (cat's eyes)
+- Frisbee that can be seen in the dark by using the reflective propoerties of stree-reflectors [cat's eyes](https://en.m.wikipedia.org/wiki/Cat's_eye_(road))

 - Simulation of particle dyanmics inspired from vid by [Reducible](https://www.youtube.com/watch?v=eED4bSkYCB8)

+- Build your own keyboard using this [PCB Guide book](https://wiki.ai03.com/books/pcb-design)

 ---